 Grant applications only—Capability subcriteria should be addressed in the SSHRC CV and the Research Contributions section (and, where applicable, the Relevant Experience section) of the application.
 Research Contributions content must address the Capability evaluation criteria listed under Evaluation and Adjudication in the funding opportunity description.
 Note that CVs are no longer required or accepted for collaborators.

 The following sections discuss particular aspects of SSHRC grant applications, or new resources pertaining to these.

-SSHRC has developed new Guidelines for Effective Knowledge Mobilization to help applicants in planning these activities.
-The instructions that accompanied the application form are provided to committee members with their adjudication materials.
+SSHRC’s Guidelines for Effective Knowledge Mobilization and the instructions that accompanied the application form are available to committee members with their adjudication materials for context.
 Committee members are asked to evaluate the knowledge mobilization plan according to the related Feasibility subcriterion.